-In addition, it allows you to create inuitive reports with one of the cleanest and easiest-to-use interfaces in the industry.
+In addition, it allows you to create intuitive reports with one of the cleanest and easiest-to-use interfaces in the industry.

-We recommend this tool especially for small businesses that don’t need full-featured, double-entry accounting.
+This tool is designed for small businesses that don’t need full-featured, double-entry accounting.

 If you are seeking a simple yet effective solution for your small business, FreshBooks is not to be overlooked!

 Intuit has long been at the head of the class when it comes to financial software.

 Now it has developed a version of its ubiquitous QuickBooks expense tracker software for self-employed entrepreneurs which helps track expenses and income.

 Another useful feature of QuickBooks Online is that it can generate an estimate of what you will need to pay on your quarterly taxes.

 That being said, it’s off to a great start but this cloud-based software is still in its fledgling stage and does not contain many of the more robust features its competitors do.

 9 Gmail Plugins & Accessories Your Business Needs Now